noisiver/wrath-of-the-vanilla/README.md

 - [X] Change all the trainers
 - [ ] Change all the quests
 - [ ] Change the loot tables
+- [ ] Change all the spawn points and respawn times

 **Elwynn Forest**
 - [X] Change the name, subname, level and rank of all creatures